Henry Wade: Legacy

 Wade once again gained national attention in 1988 with the release of Errol Morris's documentary film The Thin Blue Line.
 The documentary tells the story of Randall Dale Adams' 1977 conviction for the murder of Robert Wood, a Dallas police officer.
 Adams was sentenced to death for the crime.
 The execution was scheduled for May 8, 1979, but US Supreme Court Justice Lewis F. Powell, Jr., ordered a stay only three days before the scheduled date.
 Instead of conducting a new trial, Governor Bill Clements commuted Adams's sentence to life in prison.
 Adams was exonerated in 1988, after serving 12 years in prison.
 Similar cases of exonerated men have recently arisen, putting the legality of Wade's practices in question.

+In a January 1964 Dallas Times Herald, Wade's wife was quoted: "I’d be afraid to drink a glass of light wine and then drive to the drugstore...If the police stopped me, I know what Henry would do."
+Several articles later noted that a 1963 internal memo in Wade's office advised against "Jews, Negroes, Dagos, Mexicans or a member of any minority race" from serving on a jury.
+In 1969, Jon Sparling, one of Wade's top assistants, wrote a training manual warning against picking, among others, "free-thinkers" and "extremely overweight people," and said, "You are not looking for a fair juror but rather a strong, biased and sometimes hypocritical individual who believes that defendants are different from them."

 As of July 2008, 15 persons convicted during Wade's term as Dallas County district attorney have been exonerated of the crimes of which they were convicted in light of new DNA evidence.
 Because of the culture of the department to "convict at all costs," more innocent people are suspected to have been falsely imprisoned.
 Project Innocence Texas has more than 250 cases under examination.